Industry Clinical Trials

 Clinical Trial Budget

-Clinical trials conducted by UW researchers are usually reviewed by one of the following Institutional Review Boards (IRBs):
+Industry-sponsored and industry-initiated human subjects research conducted by UW researchers is usually reviewed by one of the following Institutional Review Boards (IRBs):

-The Office of Sponsored Programs has entered into Master Clinical Trial Agreements with a large number of pharmaceutical and medical device companies conducting clinical trial research, including almost all of the major sponsors.
+The Office of Sponsored Programs has Master Clinical Trial Agreements with many pharmaceutical and medical device companies that conduct clinical trial research, including almost all of the major sponsors.

 |Bristol Myers Squibb Medical Imaging||None|